 Meet the Team

-Laura Fry Executive Director 844.LV4.LALI (584.5254) x803
+Laura Fry Executive Director and CEO 844.LV4.LALI (584.5254) x803

-Hayley Demus Director of Operations
+Hayley Demus Chief Financial and Operations Officer

-Hayley Demus (she/her) is the Director of Operations at Live4Lali, where she oversees grant management, monitoring and compliance, and finance.
+Hayley Demus (she/her) is the Chief Financial and Operations Officer at Live4Lali, where she oversees grant management, monitoring and compliance, and finance.
 She brings over a decade of experience in nonprofit program management, spanning international human rights work, immigrant services, and direct service working with folks experiencing homelessness and/or using substances.
 A passionate harm reductionist, Hayley previously helped develop a low-barrier Suboxone program in Washington State, supporting both implementation and evaluation.
 Her passion for advocacy and systems change also led her to work within the Chicago homelessness system, focusing on improving coordination and equity.
 Hayley identifies as a person with lived experience and in long-term recovery, and she leads with that perspective, centering the voices and needs of people who use drugs in all aspects of program development.

 Alex Mathiesen Director of Programs